4.2. The Myth of Moral Panics

 The PI Cheap suit and car Loner, cynical, shrewd, shady but dogged

-The rogue cop Plainclothes, disguise, often has special high tech equipment Maverick, smart, irreverent, violent but effective
+The rogue cop Plainclothes, disguise, often has special high-tech equipment Maverick, is smart, irreverent, and violent but effective

 The sadistic guard Unkempt uniform Low intelligence, violent, racist, sexist, perverted, and enjoys cruelty, inflicting pain, and humiliation